 If for whatever reason I can’t take on a project but know someone who is a good fit and could possibly help out, I connect them with the potential client.
 This scenario really is a win-win-win for all parties involved.
 The potential client is grateful that I facilitated them with someone who can most likely help them with their project, the referral receives some work, and later down the road, the referral will most likely return the favor and present me with future work.

-If a new client approaches you and they fail to bring you joy, aren’t in line with your values, create a potential conflict of interest, don’t value your work (economically), it’d be best to just wait for another client to come along.
+If a new client approaches you and they fail to bring you joy, aren’t in line with your values, create a potential conflict of interest, don’t pay our worth and don't' align with your process of working, it’d be best to just wait for another client to come along.
 I know it is easier said than done, but after much practice, saying no becomes second nature and what may seem counterintuitive, actually sets you free.